ed-donner/tech2ai/README.md

 ## For software engineers exploring a career move into Data Science, GenAI, LLMs

 This is code to accompany my course on transitioning from a technical career to AI Data Science.
-We'll be building some extremely satisfying projects over the next 4 segments.

 **Essential links:**
 1. The course [resources](https://edwarddonner.com/2024/10/16/from-software-engineer-to-ai-data-scientist-resources/)